pileon/old-raven-lang/design.md

 There is no limit on the length of strings, or the number of embedded expressions.

+### Special characters

+To include special characters, like newlines or actual double-quote, special *escape* sequences are used.
+All start with a back-slash.

+Special characters

+* Newline `\n`
+* carriage return `\r`
+* Tab `\t`
+* Alert (or bell) `\a`
+* Nackspace `\b`
+* The escape character `\e`
+* Double-quote `\"`
+* Literal percentage `\%`

+Besides the  special characters listed above, octal, hexadecimal and Unicode characters are allowed.
+Octal values begins with a backslash followed by a zero and the octal digits.
+Hexadecimal numbers start with a backslash followed by an upper- or lower-case `x` and then the hexadecimal digits.
+Unicode characters start with a backslash followed by an upper- or lower-case `u` and then up to 8 hexadecimal digits.

+Both octal and hexadecimal numbers are signed 64 bit values, and can include the whole range from zero to 9223372036854775807 (inclusive).
+Negative numbers are not allowed.
+Unicode character numbers are 32 bit unsigned integers.

 ## Comments

 There are three types of comments: Two line comments and one block